ibm-cloud-docs/account/feature_codes.md

 ## Applying feature codes for Lite accounts
 {: #feature-code-lite}

 If you have a Lite account, you can use a feature code to unlock extra resources or capabilities.
-You must have an Editor role or higher on all account management services, you can apply a feature code.
+You must have an Editor role or higher on all account management services to apply a feature code.

 1. From the {{site.data.keyword.Bluemix_notm}} console, go to **Manage > Account**, and select **Account settings**.
 2. Click **Apply code**.